ttanay/golem/scripts/node_integration_tests/README.md

 #### playbooks

-The scripts for the tests themselves, each of which is an instance of `playbooks.base.NodeTestPlaybook` and is comprised of discrete steps through which the execution of the test progresses.
+The scripts for the tests themselves, each of which is an instance of `playbooks.base.NodeTestPlaybook`, is comprised of discrete steps through which the execution of the test progresses.

+A configuration for each test is a class that derives from `playbooks.test_config_base.TestConfigBase`.
+This allows to use it outside of test itself, like setting up key reuse by pytest (see below).

 After both golem instances are spawned, most of the steps consist of RPC calls to either the requestor or to the provider node and checking for expected